-I read a lot of fitness blogs and I’ve noticed that everyone has an opinion on the benefit, or lack thereof, in having a personal trainer.
+Fitness blogs are probably ones that I read quite often and I’ve noticed that everyone has an opinion on the benefit, or lack thereof, in having a personal trainer.
 At the end of the day, I think that whatever method gets you working out and staying healthy is the one that is right for you!

 Personally, I’ve done various programs, both with and without a trainer, and I can honestly say that having a trainer makes a huge difference for me.
+Do your research before you hire one and check they have the right qualifications and personal trainer insurance By Fitness Gold.
 So based on my own experience, here are my top five reasons to hire a personal trainer.

 If someone is waiting for me to show up for an appointment, I’ll be there.
 However, left to my own devices, I’ll always find something more “important” to do than working out.
 Before I know it, the day is done and my workout never happened.
 Not good.